blairun/FinancialDo/README.md

 [FinancialVue](https://github.com/blairun/FinancialVueDo) is a web app for automatically updating and tracking personal finances.
-The app is designed to run on [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/).
+The app is designed to run on [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/) or on your local network.
 The front end client is a static site built with Vue.js and the backend is a Node.js server connected to a PostgreSQL database.
 Financial data is retrieved via the [Plaid API](https://plaid.com/).

 ---
 ## Getting Started